 [Two-Port Data Order]

-Rules for Version 1.0 Files:
+Rules for Version 1.0 and Version 1.1 files:

-The [Two-Port Data Order] keyword is not permitted in Version 1.0 files.
+The [Two-Port Data Order] keyword is not permitted in Version 1.0 and Version 1.1 files.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

 The [Two-Port Data Order] keyword is required only when the argument for the [Number of Ports] keyword is 2.
 Otherwise, it is not permitted.
 When required, the [Two-Port Data Order] keyword and argument shall appear after the [Number of Ports] keyword and argument and before any network data.
 Multiple [Two-Port Data Order] keywords in the same file are not permitted.